wallarm/product-documentation/docs/latest/demo-videos/overview.md

-# Wallarm API Security Platform overview and deployment options
+# Wallarm platform overview and deployment options

-Learn more about the Wallarm API Security Platform from our demo videos.
+Learn more about the Wallarm platform from our demo videos.

 ## Protecting applications against OWASP Top 10